LQ85i/inventory-app/README.md

 ## Features

-Functionality:
+Functional:
-- Sign in or create account
+- Sign in/out or create an account
 - View, add, update and delete inventory categories and items

 Technical:
 - All data is user bound and unauthorized attempts will result in an error
 - All data is removed 24 hours from creation to reduce database load
-- Error handling includes custom error pages, form validation and added text elements (like error signing in)
+- Error handling includes error page, form validation and added text elements (like error signing in)